dheyay/mAIncrafters/docs/proposal.md

 ### Stages of Full Functionality:

 ##### Stage 1:
-Gather materials for something basic: like wood logs for wood planks.
+Gather materials for something basic: like wood logs for wood planks in fully observable, limited, environment.
 The most basic test: requiring the agent to travel to the wood log and break it, and place it into the inventory.

 ![stage 1](https://user-images.githubusercontent.com/43485198/104982350-54b97d00-59bf-11eb-9def-fabe6ba4c577.png)

 ##### Stage 2:
-Gather materials for complex items: Iron ore for iron ingots for iron pickaxe.
+Gather materials for complex items: Iron ore for iron ingots for iron pickaxe, again in a fully observable, limited, environment.
 Here the agent needs to use the particular type of tool required to gather iron ore, adding another layer of complexity.

 ![stage 2](https://user-images.githubusercontent.com/43485198/104982480-9fd39000-59bf-11eb-9153-3c296cfbb588.png)

 ##### Stage 3:
 Craft items once all materials are in inventory and after having navigated to the crafting table.
-The layout would be the same as in stage 2, but would require the agent to move to the crafting table and construct items according to a recipe.
+The layout would be the same as in stage 2, but would require the agent to move to the crafting table and construct items according to a recipe again in a fully observable, limited, environment.

 ##### Sanity cases include: